Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_killer_credits_starting                 2       // The number of credits a killer should start with

 // Zombie
-ttt_zombies_are_monsters                    0       // Whether zombies should be treated as members of the monster team. ttt_zombies_are_traitors                    0       // Whether zombies should be treated as members of the traitors team. ttt_zombie_round_chance                     0.1     // The chance that a "zombie round" will occur where all players who would have been traitors are made zombies instead.
+ttt_zombies_are_monsters                    0       // Whether zombies should be treated as members of the monster team (rather than the independent team) ttt_zombies_are_traitors                    0       // Whether zombies should be treated as members of the traitors team (rather than the independent team) ttt_zombie_round_chance                     0.1     // The chance that a "zombie round" will occur where all players who would have been traitors are made zombies instead.
 Only usable when "ttt_zombies_are_traitors" is set to "1" ttt_zombie_vision_enable                    0       // Whether zombies have their special vision highlights enabled ttt_zombie_spit_enable                      1       // Whether zombies have their spit attack enabled ttt_zombie_leap_enable                      1       // Whether zombies have their leap attack enabled ttt_zombie_show_target_icon                 0       // Whether zombies have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons
+Server or round must be restarted for changes to take effect ttt_zombie_damage_penalty                   0.5     // The fraction a zombie's damage will be scaled by when they are attacking without using their claws ttt_zombie_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a zombie ttt_zombie_prime_only_weapons               1       // Whether only prime zombies (e.g. players who spawn as zombies originally) are allowed to pick up weapons